Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 Data in MFA can in principle be any arbitrary function $f(\bm{S},\bm{U})$ of the variables of interest $\bm{S}$ and $\bm{U}$.
 However, data and mass balance conditions typically come in the following four forms, which we can express in terms of $\bm{S}$ and $\bm{U}$:

 1. Observations of changes in stock of child processes or observations of flows between child processes.
-For example, in \Cref{fig: aluminiumflowdiagram}, $S_0=-37.2$ Mt/yr could be used to describe the change in stock of the `Reserves' process, while the flow from `Reserves' to `Mining' can be described by $U_{0,1}=37.2$ Mt/yr.
+For example, in \Cref{fig: aluminiumflowdiagram}, $S_0=-37.2$ Mt could be used to describe the change in stock of the `Reserves' process, while the flow from `Reserves' to `Mining' can be described by $U_{0,1}=37.2$ Mt.
 Here the process `Reserves' is labelled by $P_0$ and the process `Mining' by $P_1$.
-The indices assigned to processes here are arbitrary, but is consistent with the data provided in the supplementary material.

 2. Observations of changes in stock of parent processes, or observations of flows between processes where at least one process is a parent, which can be treated as the sum of multiple flows.
-For example, the combined flow of $9.8$ Mt/yr in \Cref{fig: aluminiumflowdiagram} from `WasteManagement' to `Recycling' consists of `WasteManagement' as the origin process, and the destination processes are `Remelting' and `Refining', two of the subprocesses of `Recycling'.
-This flow can be represented by the sum of flows $U_{31,7}+U_{31,8}=9.8$ Mt/yr.
+For example, the combined flow of $9.8$ Mt in \Cref{fig: aluminiumflowdiagram} from `WasteManagement' to `Recycling' consists of `WasteManagement' as the origin process, and the destination processes are `Remelting' and `Refining', two of the subprocesses of `Recycling'.
+This flow can be represented by the sum of flows $U_{31,7}+U_{31,8}=9.8$ Mt.
 Here we used $P_{31}$ to denote `WasteManagement', and $P_{7}, P_{8}$ `Remelting' and `Refining' subprocesses of `Recycling' respectively.
 So for example, $U_{31,7}$ represents the flow from `WasteManagement' to `Remelting'.

 3. Conservation of mass.
-For child process $i$ this is represented by
+For child process $i$ this is represented by equation \eqref{eq: massconservationintegrated}.